ajeyverma/HardenSys/README.md

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 © 2025 [Ajay Kumar](https://github.com/ajeyverma)
 (also known as Ajay Verma / Aarush Chaudhary)

+## ⚠️ Disclaimer

+This tool is provided **"as is"** without warranty of any kind.
+Use it **at your own risk**.
+The author is **not responsible** for any damage, data loss, or misconfiguration caused by the use of this tool.

+Always test security or system tools in a **safe or virtual environment** before using them on production machines.

 <!-- ## 👨‍💻 Author